UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 assume `foo-feature` exists both as a remote branch in the remote repository and also a local tracking branch in our local repository.

-1. Create a Pull Request on GitHub corresponding to the merge of `foo-feature` into `main`.
+1. Create a pull request on GitHub corresponding to the merge of `foo-feature` into `main`.

 2. Pull any changes to `main` on the remote repository into your local version